chrisgrieser/nvim-origami/README.md

 })
 ```

+*Recommendation:* By setting ['startofline'](https://neovim.io/doc/user/options.html#'startofline') to `true`, bigger movements move you to the start of the line, which works well with this plugin's `h` key.

 If you use other keys than `h` and `l` for vertical movement, set `setupFoldKeymaps` to false and map the keys yourself:

 ```lua